Modern tropical coworking space design in Bali with ergonomic desks and natural light

 • Automated Solar Diffusers: If you have West-facing windows, you cannot just use blackout curtains (that kills the vibe).
 You must install automated, semi-translucent motorized roller blinds that track the sun’s position, diffusing the harsh light while keeping the space bright.

 • Lux Levels and Task Lighting: The ambient lighting of the room should sit between 300 to 500 Lux bright enough for comfortable navigation and casual interaction without being harsh or clinical.
 However, ambient light alone is not enough for sustained computer work.
 Every desk should also have access to an individual, adjustable task light capable of boosting the specific work surface to 500 Lux or higher.
-This two-layer approach — lower ambient, higher task is the IES (Illuminating Engineering Society) standard for productive office environments..
+This two-layer approach — lower ambient, higher task is the IES (Illuminating Engineering Society) standard for productive office environments.

-Acoustic Engineering and the Zoom Era
+Coworking Space Design Bali: Acoustic Engineering for the Zoom Era

 Soundproof acoustic phone pods integrated into a Bali coworking space interior